SRI Abécédaire

 Sustainability bonds allow issuers to clearly identify environmental projects that have social benefits or social projects that have positive environmental impacts.
 It is the issuer that chooses to classify its issue as Green Bonds, Social Bonds or Sustainability Bonds.

 The Sustainability bond market is framed by the Sustainability Guidelines* but it is a “self-labeled” market, where each investor qualifies the sustainability of its issues.
 This is why Ostrum AM has dedicated analysts who have developed tools and methodologies for analysis and rating specific to sustainability bonds, in order to select the most qualitative.
-At the end of September 2023, Sustainability bonds represented 15% of the €32 billion in sustainable bonds in which we are invested for our clients.
+At the end of June 2024, Sustainability bonds represented 13% of the €40 billion in sustainable bonds in which we are invested for our clients.

 * International Capital Market Association (ICMA).
 These Guidelines are aligned with the 4 key components of both the Green Bonds Principles and the Social Bonds Principles.